-The following figures shows how the bindings are set for the din input of two separate $xl_sconvert$ blocks.
+The following figures shows how the bindings are set for the din input of two separate $x1_sconvert$ blocks.

 磨 MCode (Xilinx MCode Block) 🗆 × Pass input values to a MATLAB function for evaluation in XIInk fixed-point type.
 The input ports of the block are input arguments of the function.
-The autput ports of the block are output arguments of the function.
-Basic Interface Advanced Implementation Block Interface Input name Bind to value din nbits 10 5 binpt Suppress output Output name dout Apply
+The output ports of the block are output arguments of the function.
+Basic Intelface Advanced Implementation Block Interface Input name Bind to value din nbits 10 5 binpt Output name Suppress output dout Apply

-Figure 60: din Bindings, Example 1
+Figure 49: din Bindings, Example 1

-Figure 61: din Bindings, Example 2
+Figure 50: din Bindings, Example 2